AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 import addOnUISdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";
 const { runtime } = addOnUISdk.instance;

-// importing from the authoring sandbox const sandboxProxy = await runtime.apiProxy("script");
+// importing from the Document Sandbox const sandboxProxy = await runtime.apiProxy("script");

 // We can call this method now